catalystneuro/ecogVIS/README.md

 ### Event detection
 Automatic detection of events in audio recordings for Consonant-Vowel tasks.
-The audio data should be stored in the NWB file in the following way: <br>
+The audio data should be stored in the NWB file in the following way:
-- Speaker audio - As a [TimeSeries](https://pynwb.readthedocs.io/en/stable/pynwb.base.html#pynwb.base.TimeSeries) object, named 'Speaker CV', in the `stimulus` group. <br>
+- Speaker audio - As a [TimeSeries](https://pynwb.readthedocs.io/en/stable/pynwb.base.html#pynwb.base.TimeSeries) object, named 'Speaker CV', in the `stimulus` group.
-- Microphone audio - As a [TimeSeries](https://pynwb.readthedocs.io/en/stable/pynwb.base.html#pynwb.base.TimeSeries) object, named 'Microphone CV', in the `acquisition` group. <br>
+- Microphone audio - As a [TimeSeries](https://pynwb.readthedocs.io/en/stable/pynwb.base.html#pynwb.base.TimeSeries) object, named 'Microphone CV', in the `acquisition` group.

 The resulting detected intervals, 'TimeIntervals_mic' and 'TimeIntervals_speaker', are saved as [TimeIntervals](https://pynwb.readthedocs.io/en/stable/pynwb.epoch.html#pynwb.epoch.TimeIntervals) objects in the `intervals` group of the current NWB file and can be used later for ERP analysis.
 A preview allows for testing of the detection parameters before running it for the whole duration of the audio signals.